cassandrali/instagram-2.0/README.md

 ## Getting Started

-To run the application, cd to the project directory and run the following commands from the command line.
+To run the application, cd to the project directory and run the following commands:

 ```
 pip install -r requirements.txt